marionettejs/backbone.marionette/readme.md

 # Backbone.Marionette

-Backbone.Marionette is a composite application library for Backbone.js that aims to simplify the construction of large scale JavaScript application through common design and implementation patterns found in composite application architectures, such as Microsoft's "Prism" framework.
+Backbone.Marionette is a composite application library for Backbone.js that aims to simplify the construction of large scale JavaScript applications.
+It is largely a collection of common design and implementation patterns found in the applications that I (Derick Bailey) have been building with Backbone, and includes various peices inspired by composite application architectures, such as Microsoft's "Prism" framework.

 Unlike other composite application frameworks, Backbone.Marionette is designed to be a lightweigt and flexible library of tools that you can use when you want